bankung7/42_webserv/README.md

 The major disadvantange of this is unnecessary network calls as most of the time the response will be empty.

 ## EPOLL
 It is a linux kernel system call for as scalable I/O event notification mechanism.
-It is similar to 'kqueue' which consists of a set of user-space function, each taking a file descriptor.
+It is similar to `kqueue` which consists of a set of user-space function, each taking a file descriptor.
 Epoll uses a red-black tree data structure to keep track of all fd that are currently being monitor.

 ```
-int epoll_create(int size); # size is ignored but must be more that 0;
+int epoll_create(int size);
 ```
-This funciton returns its fds.
+The size is ignored but must be greater than 0.
+The function create something called a `watch set`, which itseld is a set of fd which we'd like to monitor.

 ```
 int epoll_ctl(int epfd, int op, in fd, struct epoll_event *event);
 ```
 this function contorls which fds are watched by this object, and for which event.
-'op' can beว
+'op' can be
 EPOLL_CTL_ADD : add fd to the interest list EPOLL_CTL_MOD : change the setting with fd in the interest list EPOLL_CTL_DEL : remove the target fd from the interest list.